Back to all posts

 Stay away from spreadsheets

-Sure, you can do your resource planning in Excel, but why would you when there are countless alternatives available?
+Sure, you can do your resource planning in Excel.
+But why would you when there are countless alternatives available?

 Spreadsheets are incredibly useful when it comes to conducting data analysis, but they’re not designed for resource planning and forecasting.
 Not only are they overly complex, but they can’t be integrated with your other systems, like planning, time-tracking, and HR tools.